szymonlipinski/crunchdb-kata/IMPLEMENTATION.rst

 Quickcheck
 ----------

-I wanted to use quickcheck for random tests arguments, however there is a bug for the pytest quickcheck which made it a little bit problematic. https://bitbucket.org/pytest-dev/pytest-quickcheck/issues/15/randomize-marker-doesnt-work
+I wanted to use quickcheck for random tests arguments.
+However, there is a bug for the pytest quickcheck, which made it a little bit problematic. https://bitbucket.org/pytest-dev/pytest-quickcheck/issues/15/randomize-marker-doesnt-work